webrecorder/browsertrix-crawler/README.md

 </details>

-For the `--waitUntil` flag,  see [page.goto waitUntil options](https://github.com/puppeteer/puppeteer/blob/main/docs/api.md#pagegotourl-options).
+### Waiting for Page Load

+One of the key nuances of browser-based crawling is determining when a page is finished loading.
+This can be configured with the `--waitUntil` flag.

-The default is `load`, but for static sites, `--wait-until domcontentloaded` may be used to speed up the crawl (to avoid waiting for ads to load for example), while `--waitUntil networkidle0` may make sense for dynamic sites.
+The default is `load,networkidle2`, which waits until page load and <=2 requests remain, but for static sites, `--wait-until domcontentloaded` may be used to speed up the crawl (to avoid waiting for ads to load for example).
+The `--waitUntil networkidle0` may make sense for sites, where absolutely all requests must be waited until before proceeding.

+See [page.goto waitUntil options](https://github.com/puppeteer/puppeteer/blob/main/docs/api.md#pagegotourl-options) for more info on the options that can be used with this flag from the Puppeteer docs.

 ### YAML Crawl Config